Relationships • Conflicts

 They don’t just hate you, though they do at the moment, they have a lot of hope in you, and a lot of faith that you love them enough to take their reality – and when it’s blown over, their love will be as sincere as their anger once was.

-We should get angry when the occasion fairly demands it; we, the overly meak and cowed ones, should experience how good and necessary it feels to dare to let go and vent our annoyance and irritation without the usual huge (and valuable) inhibitions.
-We should not be overly scared of the odd loud argument, we should form our irritations into some beautifully creative insults; it is not a sign that everything is coming to an end and love has died, it’s a sign that our relationship still has a lot of kindness, sincerity and tolerance left within it.
+We should get angry when the occasion fairly demands it; we, the overly meek and cowed ones, should experience how good and necessary it feels to dare to let go and vent our annoyance and irritation without the usual huge (and valuable) inhibitions.
+We should not be overly scared of the odd loud argument; we should form our irritations into some beautifully creative insults.
+This is not a sign that everything is coming to an end or that love has died — in fact, moments of angry love are often a sign that the relationship still holds a great deal of kindness, sincerity and tolerance.
+It is the ones we care for most who give rise to our most passionate frustrations.